chelseasfund/chelseasfund.org/_pages/providers.md

 counseling session 72 hours before beginning an abortion procedure, often necessitating two trips to the provider.
 However, you MAY be able to satisfy this requirement with a telehealth (phone) session.
 Be sure to ask.**
-Those able to access clinics in Jackson, WY, Colorado, or Montana should consider whether one of those clinics, where no such counseling (and extra trip) is required, is a better option.
+Those able to access clinics in Wyoming, Colorado, or Montana should consider whether one of those clinics, where no such counseling (and extra trip) is required, is a better option.